wangziqi2013/wangziqi2013.github.io/_posts/2021-09-06-nightcore.markdown

 function invocations.
 The latter property ensures that the functions can be invoked at any locations given the same environmental configuration (which is achieved with containers).
 This paradigm is often called Function-as-a-service, or FaaS.

+This paper assumes the following baseline serverless architecture.
+The serverless platform is divided into two parts, a frontend and a backend.
+The frontend is also called the API gateway, which is responsible for receiving client requests, and dispatching them to the correct functions.
+The backend consists of function containers, where each container hosts one function type, and it is assumed that every physical server has all types of function containers, such that internal function calls can always be dispatched locally (see below).